 As breaches become more common, telecom companies should expect their customers to ask how they’re making their data and networks more secure.
 Expect companies to make more significant investments in protecting their resources, detecting threats, preventing attacks, and recovering if the unthinkable happens.

 Trends Highlight the Need for a Digital Adoption Platform

 Each of these trends will change how telecom companies and their customers do their business.
 Dealing with the process changes caused by new technology is where a digital adoption platform can be a huge benefit.

-Digital Transformation involves showing people how to use new technologies and proactively pushing them to complete new processes.
+Digital Transformation in telecom sector involves showing people how to use new technologies and proactively pushing them to complete new processes.
 Apty is designed to do both.

-Here are some of the ways Apty can help telecom companies with digital transformation:
+Here are some of the ways Apty can help companies with digital transformation in the telecom market:

 a.
 Project and Portfolio Planning